Malombejoe/Tanzania_Water_Wells_Project/README.md

 ## Business Case

-Clean water, basic toilets and good hygiene practices are essential for the survival and development of children.
-For children under five, water- and sanitation-related diseases are one of the leading causes of death.
-Every day, over 800 children die from preventable diseases caused by poor water, and a lack of sanitation and hygiene.
-UNICEF’s water, sanitation and hygiene (WASH) team works in over 100 countries worldwide to improve water and sanitation services, as well as basic hygiene practices.
-Last year, UNICEF’s efforts provided nearly 14 million people with clean water and over 11 million with basic toilets.
-Our current mission is to predict the condition of water wells in Tanzania, as they are facing a massive water crisis.
+Basic sanitation facilities, clean water, and proper hygiene are necessary for children's survival and growth.
+Water- and sanitation-related infections rank among the top causes of death for children under five.
+More than 800 kids perish every day from diseases that could be prevented, brought on by dirty water and inadequate sanitation and hygiene.
+The water, sanitation, and hygiene (WASH) team of UNICEF works in more than 100 countries to enhance access to basic hygiene practices as well as water and sanitation services.
+Through UNICEF's efforts, almost 11 million people received basic toilets and close to 14 million people received clean water in the previous year.
+Given Tanzania's severe water issue, our present task is to forecast the state of the country's water wells.

 ## Objective of the project
-*Build a multi-classifier to predict the condition of water wells using various machine learning algorithms*
+*Create a multi-classifier employing different machine learning methods to forecast the state of water wells.*

 #### Technologies Used:
 * Pandas for Data Cleaning